All about your kitty’s appetite

-Although kittens have a very small stomach, they still need to eat a lot throughout the day.
-It is therefore important to feed your kitten at regular intervals.
+Although kittens have a very small stomach, they still need to eat plenty throughout the day.

-Cats.org.uk recommends filling the bowl four times per day.
-More often with smaller portions is fine too, as long as you make sure not to exceed the recommended amount of calories per day (see next paragraph)
+Cats.org.uk recommends four times per day.
+More than four times is fine too, just make the portions smaller and be sure not to exceed the recommended amount of calories per day (see next paragraph)

 As your kitten grows, so does her appetite!
 Young kittens need roughly 275 calories per day, with the bigger breeds consuming up to 100 additional calories.
 This is the equivalent of about 1,25 cups of kitten food spaced out over the day.